Mahmoudz/Porto/docs/docs-ai/Intro.md

 **An edition of the Porto architecture designed for codebases that AI agents write, maintain, and evolve, not humans.** Same core idea as Porto, self-contained reusable units, but the structure is shaped for how agents read and edit code: fewer files, less indirection, token-efficient layouts, and machine-readable definitions instead of prose.

-At its core it is an architecture.
-But the right foundation changes everything built on top of it, how you test, branch, observe, automate, even how you comment, so this edition also takes a position on how a single engineer and a team of agents run a large codebase. **The architecture is documented here; the practices built on it are shared directly.**

 :::tip Which edition is this?
 **Porto AI** (this edition) is for teams who let AI agents own the codebase.
 If you'd rather write and review the code by hand, see **[Porto SAP](/docs/Intro)**.
 :::